hsaghir/hsaghir.github.io/src/content/posts/2017-11-12-sl-rl-same-objective.md

 RLHF paper includes is the entropy-regularization term, written against the prior rather than the uniform distribution.

-**Direct Preference Optimization** (Rafailov et al., 2023) is the same Boltzmann target, but the authors noticed that if you plug the optimal policy form $\pi^\star \propto \pi_{\text{ref}} \exp(r / \tau)$ back into the preference likelihood, the reward cancels out and you can optimize the policy directly against preference pairs.
-This is the mode-covering KL ($\mathrm{KL}[\pi^\star \| \pi_\theta]$) applied to preference data, which is why DPO looks like supervised learning.
+**Direct Preference Optimization** (Rafailov et al., 2023) starts from the same Boltzmann target.
+The authors noticed that if you plug the optimal policy form $\pi^\star \propto \pi_{\text{ref}} \exp(r / \tau)$ back into the Bradley-Terry preference likelihood, the reward cancels out and you can optimize the policy directly against preference pairs as a logistic regression on log-ratios $\log \pi_\theta(a)/\pi_{\text{ref}}(a)$.
+The resulting loss is supervised-style (no sampling from $\pi_\theta$, no gradient-variance concerns) even though it is derived from the same entropy-regularized RL objective, which is why DPO is often described as "RLHF done as supervised learning."

 **GRPO** and its descendants (the post-training methods behind the 2024-2025 reasoning models) are online entropy-regularized RL with group baselines